 You can’t visit San Antonio and not dine at Mi Tierra Café y Pandaria.
 It is known as the best Mexican Food in San Antonio.
 This family-owned restaurant has been around for 75 years.
 When you walk into the restaurant you will be greeted with the hundreds of lights, piñatas, murals dedicated to famous Mexican Americans and Mexicans, and stained glass located in the historic Market Square (El Mercado).
 This is probably the most fun and unique restaurant I have ever been to.
 It’s also a bonus that the restaurant is open 24 hours!

-What to order: Make sure to order a fruit flavoured margarita.
+What to order: Make sure to order a fruit-flavored margarita.
 You can’t go wrong with anything on the menu.

 Location: 218 Produce Row San Antonio